Power plant greenhouse gas standards

-- An existing plant installs a new unit.
+- An existing power plant installs a new unit.

 - An existing power plant or unit gets modified and increases fuel usage.

 - An investor-owned or consumer-owned utility signs a long-term contract (5 or more years) with a baseload generating or cogenerating plant.

-A power plant using non-geologic sequestration of greenhouse gases must submit a sequestration plan to Ecology or EFSEC for approval to comply with the emissions performance standards.
+A power plant using non-geologic sequestration of greenhouse gases must submit a sequestration plan to Ecology or EFSEC for approval to meet the emissions performance standards.

-- Non-geologic plans should include financial requirements, technical evaluation, post closure requirements, and monitoring plans according to Washington law.
+- Non-geologic plans must include financial requirements, technical evaluation, post-closure requirements, and monitoring plans (WAC 173-402-220).

 - Geologic sequestration requirements.

 - A public comment period and a hearing are required.

 Permanently-sequestered greenhouse gas emissions do not count toward compliance.

 Carbon dioxide mitigation

 New or modified thermal power plants larger than 25 megawatts must mitigate or offset their carbon dioxide emissions.

 A fossil-fueled thermal electric generation unit must mitigate or offset the equivalent of 20 percent of the potential carbon dioxide (CO2) emissions that could be emitted over 30 years.
 Examples of these types of units are:

 - Boilers that run on coal, oil, natural gas, or coke.

 - Combustion turbines.

 - Coal gasification units that produce synthesis gas or hydrogen for a fuel cell.

 - Hydrocarbon reformer emissions where the hydrogen produced is used in fuel cells.